sirfredrick/VivaldiColorChanger/README.md

 - Related projects:
    - Thanks to Tyler Szabo for the GLedApiDotNet project from the RGB-Fusion-Tool: https://github.com/tylerszabo/RGB-Fusion-Tool
    - Thanks to Topshelf for making an easy to use Windows Service Library: http://topshelf-project.com/
    - Thanks to [Vivaldi](https://vivaldi.com/) and it's amazing community: https://forum.vivaldi.net/topic/26553/is-there-a-way-to-get-the-accent-color-in-custom-js
+   - Thanks to [Han-soft](http://www.han-soft.com/) for their excellent dwinshs.iss program.
+It made it simple to download proprietary files

 ## Copyright
-GLedAPIDotNET from RGB-Fusion-Tool Copyright � 2018 Tyler Szabo
+GLedAPIDotNET from RGB-Fusion-Tool Copyright © 2018 Tyler Szabo

-Installer, ColorChangerService, and custom.js Copyright � 2018 Jeffrey Tucker
+Installer, ColorChangerService, and custom.js, MoveDLLs, MoveVivaldiFiles, Setup.iss Copyright © 2018 Jeffrey Tucker

-pubnub.js Copyright � 2013 PubNub Inc.
+pubnub.js Copyright © 2013 PubNub Inc.

+Inno Setup Copyright © 1997-2019 Jordan Russell

+DwinHs Copyright © 2001, 2015 Han-soft Corporation

+unzip.exe Copyright 1990-2009 © Info-ZIP

 ## Licensing
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.